cyberark/katacoda-scenarios/conjur-k8s-secretless/sa-6.md

 ## env.sh

-A code snippet contains all the variables defined in the table above has been prepared for you.
+A code snippet that contains all the variables defined in the table above has been prepared for you.
 To review it, execute `cat secretless/env.sh`{{execute HOST1}}

 ## Add your application to Conjur policy
-You can define your host using a variety of Kubernetes resources Use the following bash code snippet to generate the policy, named app-policy.yml, to add your application to Kubernetes:
+You can define your host using a variety of Kubernetes resources.
+Use the following bash code snippet to generate the policy, named app-policy.yml, to add your application to Kubernetes:

 ```